-Within its municipal administrative department, the Borough currently has staff positions for Borough Manager, Assistant Manager and Zoning Officer, Treasurer, Building and Code Enforcement Official and

-Fire Marshall, as well as an Administrative Assistant and Parks and Recreation Coordinator.
-With offices located in Borough Hall, these full-time staff ensure the vital day-to-day functions of the Borough are maintained.
+Within its municipal administrative department, the Borough currently has staff positions for Borough Manager, Assistant Manager and Zoning Officer, Treasurer, Building and Code Enforcement Official and Fire Marshall, as well as an Office Coordinator.
+With offices located in Borough Hall, these fulltime staff ensure the vital day-to-day functions of the Borough are maintained.
 The governing body of Malvern Borough consists of a Borough Council made up of seven elected members elected to staggered 4-year terms.
 Borough Council appoints volunteer residents to the Borough's many boards and commissions that support and advise municipal functions.
 The Council may also appoint temporary committees or Task Forces to oversee and support specific projects.
 The Boards and Commissions of Malvern Borough are: Civil Service Commission, Environmental Advisory Council, Historical Commission, Parks and Recreation Commission, Planning Commission, Shade Tree Commission, and Zoning Hearing Board.
 It is vital that these Boards and Commissions have strong support and commitment from a diverse array of resident volunteers as their advisory and programmatic roles are critical to Borough operations.
 See Figure 7.1 for an organizational chart for Borough Staff, Officials, and volunteer Boards and Commissions.

 Malvern Borough maintains and updates a municipal website that provides valuable information to Borough residents, including the schedule of upcoming Borough Council meetings, information about the various Boards, Commissions, and municipal departments, as well as useful community resources about Malvern and other links to resources that residents may find useful.
-The Borough also maintains an active Facebook page for disseminating time-sensitive information and for promoting local community events and volunteer opportunities.
-In addition, several of the municipality's Boards and Commissions maintain very active delete social media accounts (both Facebook and Instagram) for promoting their activities and educating the public on topics important to them.
-The Borough also publishes an extremely delete informative seasonal newsletter that provides updates from the various departments and volunteer Boards and Commissions that is mailed to all Borough residents and made available on the Borough's website.
-It should be but it is not I believe, stuffed in sewer bills and does not reach all residents.
+The Borough also maintains an active Facebook page and an email database in Constant Contact for disseminating time-sensitive information and for promoting local community events and volunteer opportunities.
+In addition, several of the municipality's Boards and Commissions maintain very active social media accounts (both Facebook and Instagram) for promoting their activities and educating the public on topics important to them.
+The Borough also publishes an extremely informative seasonal newsletter that provides updates and education on topics of interest to Borough residents from the various departments and volunteer Boards and Commissions that is mailed to all Borough residents and made available on the Borough's website.
 Periodic communications through these various outlets are vital for educating residents on specific topics of concern and actions of the Borough that help promote a higher quality of life.